Xyleninae

 (NCBI-index: 987433)

 A beautiful owlet moth I discovered in the moth trap is the Dusky-lemon Sallow (Xanthia gilvago).
 This owlet moth has a striking dull orange-yellow or orange-brown forewing and a dark brown spotty band pattern.
 This pattern is sometimes reduced to a few dark spots and unclear transverse lines.
 The inner lobe of the kidney mark is darkly filled.
 The hindwing is whitish and sometimes darker at the tornus.
-The flight period is in one generation from late August to early November and the wingspan is 32-38mm.
+The flight period is one generation, from late August to early November, and the wingspan is 32-38mm.
 Host plant: Elm and various herbaceous plants.
 Dutch name: Iepengouduil.
 Frisian name:

 Flying period: